 Prime Reading and Audible

-Also be sure to check out Amazon’s Audible channels or audiobooks, which are free to Prime members.
+Also be sure to check out Amazon’s Audible channels or audiobooks, which are free for Prime members.

 Offline Downloads for Entertainment

 Shipping Benefits: Prime Now

 Yes, most people know free two-day shipping comes with a Prime membership, but did you know about the Amazon Prime perk that offers free same-day delivery?
-This feature is available in 8,000 cities (you can check availability by zip code here), and it’s perfect for travelers.
+This feature is available in 10,000 cities (you can check availability by zip code here), and it’s perfect for travelers.
 Whether you’re in a rush packing and need a specific item or forgot something and need it delivered to your hotel room, Prime Now is a great benefit for travelers.
-Prime Now also includes restaurant delivery in select cities within one hour and features local stores’ products in select cities.
+Prime Now also includes restaurant delivery within one hour and features local stores’ products in select cities.

 Insider Tip: Did you know that you can earn rewards for future purchases with free, no-rush shipping?
 If you don’t need your Prime order right away, select No-Rush Shipping and receive a discount or reward for a future purchase.